ThorD125/ctfs/application_reversing_and_testing.md

 # this:
 is a bit of a guide into reversing and exploiting apps

-## what the binary
-magicbytes are the first x bytes that can help you determine what kynd of file it is fe a picture an executable etc

 ## before doing anything
 get the filehash
 and make a copy, and use the copy to work with

+## what the binary/file
+magicbytes are the first x bytes that can help you determine what kynd of file it is fe a picture an executable etc a hexeditor can be used to edit these or even any byte of a file

+## strings
+of files checks valid text strings in files sometimes revealing secrets

+## packed files
+sometimes files are obfuscated or are packed (like zips) and can be deobfuscated or unpacked exeinfo or peid can be used to detect this

 ## windows exes
-peheaders contain a lot of info, "pe studio" allows you to look at these
+peheaders contain a lot of info, "pe studio" allows you to look at these "dependency walker" can help you identify what functionality an exe has

+## spoofing stuff
+fakenet or inetsim can help simmulate network access

 ## decompiling
 ilspy: .net

-## frida modifying apps
+## modifying apps

+### frida
 frida-trace ./{application} -i '*' this will create files that hook into the functions that are being called but it will hook into way to much